LeoSuriano/fds-pokemon-battles-2025/README.md

 from the raw JSONL battle logs.

-# This code has been produced by the group "team_pk" group, composed of Leonardo Suriano, Riccardo Pugliese and Mariana Dos Campos.
-# In the code we have provided some comments, that aims to help the reader moving around the code and get what the code is doing.
-# The whole explanation has been given for each step of the code, from the building features code to the final predictive model.
-# Moreover, we decided to import libraries not all at once, but to import in every cell the libraries that the cell is using.
-This choice
-# has been made in order to make clear which library has been used in that specific cell.
-# In case the comments we added are not enough to satisfy your curiosity, and in case you may need further clarification about function
-# taken from libraries, please refer to the documentation of the respective libraries.
-# In case you need further clarification about function we created from scratch in our code or about how the libraries functions has
-# been used, please feel free to contact us.
-We will be more than happy to answer all your doubt!!!

-# AI assistance disclaimer
-# Parts of this code (in particular some comments, the iterative feature search, and minor implementation details) may have been drafted or refined
-# with the help of AI-based tools.
-The use of AI was strictly limited to these aspects.
-All core ideas, modeling choices, and logical structures
-# implemented in the code and in the models were entirely conceived and designed by the members of the group, without external intellectual
-# contribution, relying solely on online documentation, our own knowledge and the insights provided by the course lectures.

 We provide three separate notebooks, each corresponding to one of our final Kaggle submissions.
 All three notebooks share the same overall pipeline structure: